How produce stickers contribute to climate change | CBC News

 It was "51 feet, 52 feet [approx. 14 metres] — like, [a] massive truckload," said Antler, executive director of the Compost Council of Canada.
 "And the facility just wouldn't accept it."

 Why?
-Because each of those thousands of rotting avocados was "contaminated" by a little plastic PLU (or produce look-up) sticker.
+Because each of those thousands of rotting avocados was "contaminated" by a little plastic PLU (or price look up) sticker.
 It carries a number, standardized around the globe, that identifies the type of produce and whether it's conventionally or organically grown, to help cashiers enter the right price at the supermarket checkout.

 Jane Proctor, vice-president of policy and issue management at the Canadian Produce Marketing Association, said while the stickers are voluntary, most chain supermarkets require them.
 "It is not a regulatory requirement," she said.
 "It's a business requirement."

-Note: - An earlier version of this story incorrectly said PLU stands for "produce lookup."
-In fact, it stands for "price look up."Feb 14, 2020 1:26 PM ET